Lead a SCPKU Summer Seminar in China

 Faculty Eligibility

-Eligible Stanford faculty (Academic Council members, Medical Center Line Faculty, and Active Emeriti) are invited to submit seminar proposals.
+Eligible Stanford Faculty (Academic Council members, Medical Center Line Faculty, and Active Emeriti) are invited to submit seminar proposals.
 (For team-taught seminars, only the lead instructor submitting the proposal must have this status.)
 A faculty advisory committee representing a cross-section of Stanford’s academic community will review all proposals and make selections.
 In the selection process, the advisory committee will strive for diversity of disciplines and the potential for seminars to leverage local resources.
-Please make clear how teaching the course in China adds to the class content.
-Fieldwork and research methods seminars are encouraged.
-They may also apply for the one extra week of support in China, including research funds, immediately before or after the seminar to conduct their own work in China.

 Faculty Seminar Proposals Process

 As part of the application process, faculty will indicate a prioritized set of calendar windows when they would like to teach their seminar.
-Faculty can teach a seminar at any time; however, in order to maximize availability of potential graduate TAs, we recommend that they consider timeframes when the students are not enrolled in classes (e.g., mid-August to mid-September).
+Faculty can teach a seminar at any time during the summer quarter.
 To best accommodate preferred calendar windows and optimize SCPKU space utilization, SCPKU encourages applicants to submit proposals to the earliest possible application review period.
-Applicants must also identify both an administrative assistant and finance manager in his/her department who will help to facilitate travel, housing and other logistics as well as process travel and other seminar-related expenses with guidance from the SCPKU staff as needed.
-SCPKU will provide comprehensive information about how to manage these logistics.

 Next Faculty Seminar Proposal Deadline